govsocial-org/govsocial-org.github.io/docs/operating/mastodon.md

 Workflows in Tines are called "Stories", so click on the `Stories` item in the `Your drafts` part of your Tines menu.
 To make it easier for you to set everything up, we have exported our Tines workflow as a [JSON](https://www.json.org/json-en.html) file, which you can save locally and import using the `Import` button in this screen[^3].

 **NOTE:** You should replace `{my-mastodon-web_domain}`, `{my-credential}`, and `{my-email_address}` with your own values directly in the file **before** importing it.
 Remember to get rid of the braces `{}` as well!

+When you have saved and tested your draft Story, you can publish it in Tines, and you should be all set!

 ```json
 {